jellybeans

 Children who love the sweet, chewy candy that is most popular during Easter will enjoy learning all kinds of interesting facts about jelly beans.
-Readers will sink their teeth into fascinating history, incredible flavors, processing methods, and all kinds of other trivia about this colorful treat!
+Readers will sink their teeth into fascinating history, incredible flavors, processing methods, and all kinds of other sweet facts about jelly beans.

 Tiny oval candies in colors reminiscent of springtime flowers take center stage in stores every year, alongside chocolate Easter bunnies, marshmallow chicks, and other holiday treats.
 People love to talk about their favorites, with especially lively discussions about who actually likes the black ones.
 Every color of the rainbow is represented in bags filled with a fun variety of flavorful, chewy jelly beans.
-When these delicious sweets first hit the market, they were only available in eight different flavors.
-Today there are more than one hundred different types, with some of the most outrageous jelly beans produced more for more of a novelty experience rather than actual good taste.
-Here are some fun facts about jelly beans that children will find interesting to learn about next time they are enjoying these gummy little candies.
+Continue reading for some fun facts about jelly beans that children will find interesting to learn about next time they are enjoying these gummy little candies.
 Even more trivia can be found in the sweetest picture books about jellybeans.

 (1) Jelly beans were a favorite treat for soldiers in the Civil War.